ecmwf/anemoi-datasets/docs/using/subsetting.rst

  frequency
 ***********

-You can change the frequency of the dataset by passing a string with the
+You can change the frequency of the dataset by passing a string with:

 .. literalinclude:: code/frequency_.py
    :language: python